Sniryefet/Image-Processing-Assignment_1/README.md

 ```

 **Example** : image convertion from rgb to grey
 >Lui the rabbit
 ![](https://github.com/Sniryefet/Image-Processing-Assignment_1/blob/master/pictures/rgb.PNG)
 ![](https://github.com/Sniryefet/Image-Processing-Assignment_1/blob/master/pictures/to_grey.PNG)

 ## Histograms
-you can also see the picture histogram (pixels intensity)
+you can also see the picture's histogram (pixels intensity)

 ![](https://github.com/Sniryefet/Image-Processing-Assignment_1/blob/master/pictures/CDF_HISTOGRAM.PNG)

 ## Histogram Equalization
 The program is also capable of improving picture's contrast using וniform dispersal of all grey levels

 ![](https://github.com/Sniryefet/Image-Processing-Assignment_1/blob/master/pictures/lol.jpg)